 Observing the bar charts, we can conclude that ‘virginica’ has the highest petal length, petal width and sepal length, followed by ‘versicolor’ and ‘setosa’.
 However, sepal width deviates from this trend where ‘setosa’ is highest followed by ‘virginica’ and ‘versicolor’.

 The exploratory data analysis we performed provides us with a good understanding of what the data contains.
-Once this stage is complete, we can perform more complex modelling tasks such as clustering and classification.
+Once this stage is complete, we can perform more complex modeling tasks such as clustering and classification.

 Apart from the charts shown in our EDA example, we can use various other charts depending on the characteristics of our data:

 - Line charts to show changes over time

 - Pie charts to show the relationship between a part to a whole

 - Map charts to visualize location data